Trump aides defend US coronavirus response

 He said more than 15,000 testing kits were released over the weekend, the federal Food and Drug Administration has approved a testing regime, and the government was working with a commercial provider to produce an additional 50,000 kits President Donald Trump put Pence in charge of the US response last week, amid rising complaints that the administration had been slow to prepare for the virus's spread.

-Trump himself had been criticized for seeming to low-ball the risk, even as experts from the federal Centers for Disease Control and Prevention warned of a looming health emergency Pence defended the administration's response, crediting Trump with acting quickly to establish quarantines for Americans brought back from China and Japan.
+Trump himself had been criticized for seeming to low-ball the risk, even as experts from the federal Centers for Disease Control and Prevention warned of a looming health emergency Former vice president and Democratic candidate Joe Biden attacked what he described as Trump's "incompetence" in dealing with the epidemic, accusing him of muzzling the government's top experts.

+"I see no preparedness other than political talking points," he said on ABC's "This Week."
+Democrats also have roundly attacked proposed Trump budget cuts for the CDC and for eliminating in 2018 a senior White House position for a director in charge of global health security Right-wing commentators, meanwhile, have accused Democrats of "weaponizing" the health crisis, while the president's son Donald Trump Jr. accused them of hoping the virus "kills millions" to hurt his father.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)